sakthi87/cassandra-data-migrator-yugabyte/README.md

 **Issue: "Malformed topology-keys property value"**
 - Set `spark.cdm.connect.target.yugabyte.loadBalance=false` if not using multi-region
 - Only enable `loadBalance=true` when `topologyKeys` is explicitly configured

+**Issue: "Audit fields appear empty after migration"**
+- This was a bug that has been fixed in the latest version
+- Ensure you're using the latest JAR build: `mvn clean package -DskipTests`
+- Verify constant columns configuration in your properties file
+- Check migration logs for "Initialized constant column" messages

 See `simplestepswithcommands.md` for more troubleshooting tips.